Skip to main content

 Decolonize and Indigenize curriculum and pedagogy university-wide

-To foster, strengthen and build trusting, respectful, collaborative relationships with Indigenous communities with a view to explore opportunities to co-design new programs that reflect the distinct needs and priorities of Indigenous communities.
+Fostering, strengthening and building trusting, respectful, collaborative relationships with Indigenous communities with a view to explore opportunities to co-design new programs that reflect the distinct needs and priorities of Indigenous communities.

 Expand and support collaborative, shared learning communities across faculty units

-To increase opportunities and support internal and cross-faculty unit collaborations on shared learning experiences in undertaking transformative curricular changes by participating in decolonizing and Indigenizing initiatives.
+Increasing opportunities and support for cross-faculty unit collaborations on shared learning experiences in undertaking transformative curricular changes that are the result of decolonizing and Indigenizing initiatives.

 Committee members